Wojtyjot/operator-cow/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 $ runai logs example-minimal
 ...
 [TEMPLATE INFO] Running entrypoint.sh
-[TEMPLATE INFO] PROJECT_ROOT_AT is set to /claire-rcp-scratch/home/moalla/Operator-cow/dev.
+[TEMPLATE INFO] PROJECT_ROOT_AT is set to /claire-rcp-scratch/home/moalla/operator-cow/dev.
-[TEMPLATE INFO] The next commands (and all interactive shells) will be run from /claire-rcp-scratch/home/moalla/Operator-cow/dev.
+[TEMPLATE INFO] The next commands (and all interactive shells) will be run from /claire-rcp-scratch/home/moalla/operator-cow/dev.
 [TEMPLATE INFO] Installing the project with pip.
-[TEMPLATE INFO] Expecting /claire-rcp-scratch/home/moalla/Operator-cow/dev to be a Python project.
+[TEMPLATE INFO] Expecting /claire-rcp-scratch/home/moalla/operator-cow/dev to be a Python project.
 [TEMPLATE INFO] To skip this installation use the env variable SKIP_INSTALL_PROJECT=1.
 ...
-Obtaining file:///claire-rcp-scratch/home/moalla/Operator-cow/dev
+Obtaining file:///claire-rcp-scratch/home/moalla/operator-cow/dev
 ...
-Building wheels for collected packages: Operator-cow ...
+Building wheels for collected packages: operator-cow ...
-Successfully built Operator-cow
+Successfully built operator-cow
-Installing collected packages: Operator-cow Successfully installed Operator-cow-0.0.1
+Installing collected packages: operator-cow Successfully installed operator-cow-0.0.1
 ...
 [TEMPLATE INFO] Testing that the package can be imported.
 [TEMPLATE INFO] Package imported successfully.